rbunge-nsc/hello-world/CONTRIBUTING.md

 ## Code of Conduct

+### Examples of behavior that contributes to a positive environment for our community include:

+  * Demonstrating empathy and kindness toward other people
+  * Being respectful of differing opinions, viewpoints, and experiences
+  * Giving and gracefully accepting constructive feedback
+  * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+  * Focusing on what is best not just for us as individuals, but for the overall community

-Please respect Hello, World's purpose and design structure.
+### Please respect Hello, World's purpose and design structure.
 The design structure is described below.

 Also, the following pages are **NOT** to be added by any contributors:

 * index.html